tejuingalagi/github-access-report/README.md

 ### 5. Error Handling

-* Gracefully handles API failures
+* Handles API errors using `onStatus()` in WebClient
-* Logs errors without breaking application flow
+* Prevents application crashes on failures
-* Returns empty response if data cannot be fetched
+* Returns empty responses in case of partial failures

 ---

 ## Assumptions & Limitations

-* GitHub API restricts collaborator data for public organizations
+* Supports both GitHub organizations and individual users
-* Collaborator details are only available if:
+* GitHub API may restrict collaborator data for public repositories

-  * The authenticated user has access to the repository
+* Requires appropriate permissions in the provided token

-👉 Example:
+* Pagination is currently limited to 100 results per API call
-For public orgs like `google`, collaborator data may not be returned.
+* WebClient is used with blocking (`.block()`) for simplicity; can be made fully reactive in production

 ---